Lewis-Stuart-11/3DGS-to-PC/README.md

 ![Comparison of the generated point cloud and mesh for the bulldozer scene](https://i.imgur.com/Lzwhatr.png)

 Some tips to improve the results:
+1) Set the ```poisson_depth``` argument to a higher value (we found that 12 produced the best results, but any higher produced a infeasible mesh)
-1) Set a bounding box to only mesh specific parts of the scene that are you need in the mesh
+2) Set a bounding box to only mesh specific parts of the scene that are you need in the mesh
-2) If the final mesh is too sharp, we recommend using some of the features in CloudCompare (e.g. smoothing) to get the desired output.
+3) If the final mesh is too sharp, we recommend using some of the features in CloudCompare (e.g. smoothing) to get the desired output.

 ## How to increase speed